HeuriGym: An Agentic Benchmark for LLM-Crafted Heuristics in Combinatorial Optimization: Benchmark Construction

 \subsection{Dataset Statistics}

-The initial release of the \Name benchmark includes nine distinct optimization problems spanning four scientific and engineering domains, as summarized in Table~\ref{tab:problems}.
-For each problem, we provide around five demonstration instances and 20 large-scale evaluation instances, totaling 218 data instances.
+The initial release of \Name spans nine optimization problems across scientific and engineering domains, covering fundamentally different types such as covering, scheduling, and routing in Table~\ref{tab:problems}.
+Each problem provides five demonstration instances that capture different constraint requirements and provide representative guidance, and dozens of large-scale evaluation instances, totaling 218 (distribution in Appendix~\ref {appendix:dataset}).
+A small number of demonstration instances is a practical consideration to reduce evaluation time per iteration and also aligns with few-shot LLM usage~\citep{wei2022cot,dong2024incontext}.
+The effectiveness of the demonstration set is further analyzed in \S~\ref{subsec:ablation}.

+For \emph{each} instance, the search space is enormously large, growing combinatorially with problem size.
+This yields many distinct valid solutions rather than a single ground truth, making exhaustive search entirely infeasible.
+In several tasks, the search space far exceeds even astronomical scales (e.g., $10^{65{,}000}$ for intra-operator parallelism), and when combined with hard constraints and non-linear objectives, the resulting problems cannot be handled by commercial solvers and are substantially more challenging than typical closed-form optimization benchmarks.
 All datasets are derived from realistic sources and real-world applications, enhancing the benchmark's practical relevance.
-In addition, we reserve hundreds of instances as private test sets for future release and evaluation.

-A detailed description of each problem is provided in Appendix~\ref{appendix:problem_set}.
-Notably, most problems in the benchmark are NP-hard and feature complex constraints, resulting in a compact yet highly challenging problem suite.
-Despite its modest size, the benchmark still presents substantial difficulty for current state-of-the-art LLMs, as shown in Section~\ref{sec:experiment}.
+Notably, most problems are NP-hard and feature complex constraints, resulting in a compact yet highly challenging problem suite.
+In addition, we reserve hundreds of instances as private test sets for future release.
+A detailed description of each problem is provided in Appendix~\ref{appendix:problem_set}, and empirical results (\S~\ref{sec:experiment}) show that the benchmark remains substantially difficult for state-of-the-art LLMs.

 To ensure clarity and correctness, we adopt a human-in-the-loop process for problem specification.
-After drafting the initial natural-language description, an annotator prompts a weaker LLM~\cite{deepseek_v3} to identify any unclear or ambiguous statements.
-Discrepancies are iteratively resolved until the description is unambiguous and fully aligned with the intended semantics.
-The full prompt template used for refining problem descriptions is provided in Appendix~\ref{appendix:prompt}.
+A human annotator first drafts the natural-language description, then uses a weaker LLM such as DeepSeek-V3~\citep{deepseek_v3} to highlight any unclear or ambiguous statements.
+The human and model iteratively resolve discrepancies until the specification is unambiguous and fully aligned with the intended semantics.
+Importantly, this procedure is solely for refining the problem descriptions but \emph{not} for improving solver performance.
+The assumption is that if a weaker model can successfully validate the specification's unambiguity and coherence, a stronger model will inherently possess sufficient understanding.
+The full prompt template used for refining problem descriptions is provided in Appendix~\ref{appendix:refinement_problem}.

 Each problem includes a task-specific verifier and evaluator to assess solution pass rate and quality.
 A separate reviewer ensures the expert solver reproduces published results and passes both checks.